arief-furqany/arief-furqany/README.md

 - ⚡ Fun fact: ...
 -->
 - 🌱 I’m currently learning on | Java | Cyber Security | Game Development |
+- 🔭 I am an information technology student at the State Islamic University of Ar-Raniry